multiAppDev/MultiNavigator/README.md

 ## 📖 History — 25th Anniversary Edition 🎉

-MultiNavigator was born in **2001**, before Firefox or Chrome.
+MultiNavigator was born in **2001**, before Firefox or Chrome... ☕ [Still need a coffee.](https://ko-fi.com/multinavigator).
 At a time when web multitasking didn't exist, we introduced **four simultaneous independent browsers** with a movable splitter.

 25 years later, version 7.0.0 is a complete rewrite from scratch — without a single line of original code — keeping the unique soul of the project.
 Registered work in the **Intellectual Property Registry of Spain**.